phpvms/docs/docs/config/optimizing.md

 #### Redis Driver

-If you have Redis installed, you can add the following to the `config.php` file.
-Add the `redis` section (if it doesn't exist) to the existing `database` array:
+If you have Redis installed, you can use that:

 ```shell title="env.php"
 QUEUE_DRIVER=redis